alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 I wanted to make sure I didn't break anything when I moved the site, so I wrote some tests before I made any changes.
 A good test suite can catch mistakes, and gives me the peace of mind that nothing is obviously wrong.

-My new tests check the behaviour of the live website -- they make requests to `alexwlchan.net` and inspect the responses.
+I wrote some tests to check the behaviour of the live website -- they make requests to `alexwlchan.net` and inspect the responses.

-I wrote tests for things like:
+This includes things like:

 * Content delivery:
   * Are pages being served properly?